 A popular mooring spot for yachts—as most naturally blessed islands tend to be—Urupukapuka, which translates as “a group of Puka trees” in Maori, seems almost purpose-built for dreamy day trips, its wrinkled shores a trove of secret coves and glistening beaches.

 Arrive by ferry—about a 40-minute trip from Paihia—and you’ll disembark in verdant Otehei Bay.
 With its turquoise water, wide sandy beach, and waterside bar, you could almost call it a day here.
 Hire a kayak and hope some bottlenose dolphins appear at your prow.
 This is one of the most beautiful places in New Zealand for scuba divers as the volcanic seabed offers caves and kelp forests.

 Above sea level, you’ll find that the island’s gentle contours, often ending in rugged cliffs, are organized into a series of easy-to-follow loop walks with beautiful 360-degree views of the Bay of Islands.
-Meander towards the south or the east sides of the island for the best swimming and beaches.
+Meander towards the south or the east sides of the island for the best swimming and beaches in New Zealand.
 Best of all, the island feels uncrowded, even in high season.

 Art Deco Town Centre, Napier